ga-wdi-curriculum/git-branching/readme.md

 ## What are Branches?
 (5 min)

-  A branch in git is just a label on a  particular commit in a repository, along with all of it's history (parent commits).
-Branching helps us as developers to make experimental changes!
+A branch in git is just a label or pointer to a particular commit in a repository, along with all of it's history (parent commits).
+Branches are incredibly lightweight and helps us as developers to make experimental changes!

 ## You Do: Research Git Branching (15 min)